osxmidi/LinVst/Tested-VST-Plugins/README.md

 The DAW scan should then pick up the Waves plugins.

+**iLOK Software Licence Manager** seems to be ok with Wine Staging 5.x (no overrides needed) but might need things like kerberos to work depending on the plugin(s).

-**iLOK Software Licence Manager** needs winetricks msxml3 (might need crypt32.dll overrides, winetricks crypt32)
+(for earlier Wine versions it might need winetricks msxml3 (might also need crypt32.dll overrides, winetricks crypt32))

 **MT-PowerDrumKit** (Disable d2d1 in the Libraries section of winecfg) (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).
 Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL 30002 might help with d2d1 (can also depend on hardware and drivers).